david-a-wheeler/metamath-test/README.md

 Currently-supported verifiers:
 * test-metamath: C metamath implementation by Norm Megill
+* test-smetamath: Rust implementation by Stefan O'Rear
 * test-checkmm: C++ implementation by Eric Schmidt
-* test-smetamath: Rust implementation
-* test-mmj2: Java implementation (not invoked, some test failures)
+* test-mmj2: Java implementation by Mel O'Cat and Mario Carneiro
-* test-mmverifypy: Python implementation
+* test-mmverifypy: Python implementation by Raph Levien

 This is MIT licensed, but many of the individual tests are licensed under the CC0.